 This letter should outline the reason for your complaint, what was covered in the discussion you had with a member of staff over the phone and why you feel that the complaint is still unresolved.

-Also remember to include any of your customer details, reference numbers and contact information so that they know who you are and how to get in touch with you.
+Also remember to include any of your customer details, reference numbers and contact information so they know who you are and how to get in touch with you.

-It may also be advisable to ask for an acknowledgement of your complaint, that way you will know that the company has received the letter and has started looking into your problem.
+It may also be advisable to ask for an acknowledgement of your complaint, that way you will know the company has received the letter and has started looking into your problem.

 Once the financial institution receives your letter they should investigate thoroughly and respond to your problem in writing.
 They may also choose to contact you over the phone to discuss the problem if they need more information or to discuss what actions they can take to resolve the issue.